dasanchez11/graphql-rick-morty/readme.md

 ```

 3. Create a **.env** that has the same parameters as the **.env.example** and add environment variables
+   if on docker, leave DB_HOST and REDIS_HOST as the example

 ```
 DB_USERNAME = 'postgres'